 The placement tests are for placement purposes only and are not admission tests.
 A picture ID and UH ID number are required to take a Windward CC-sponsored placement test.
 There is no charge for initial placement testing.
+Contact the Testing Center in Hale La'akea 228 at 808-235-7498 or visit https://windward.hawaii.edu/placement-tests/ for more information.
 The Testing Center can also provide guidance for distance learning students who require placement testing at other sites.
-Contact the Testing Center at 808-235-7498 or wccdet@hawaii.edu.